surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-csfle.md

       "key" : BinData(0, TEST_LOCAL_KEY)
     }
   }
-}
+}<br/>
 6. encryptedClient = Mongo(
   "mongodb+srv://<user>:<pw>@host",    -----> Change to the required connection uri ClientSideFieldLevelEncryptionOptions
- )
+ )<br/>

-7. keyVault = encryptedClient.getKeyVault()
+7. keyVault = encryptedClient.getKeyVault()<br/>

-8. keyVault.createKey("local", ["data-encryption-key"])
+8. keyVault.createKey("local", ["data-encryption-key"])<br/>
 With above, an encryption-test.__dataKeys", db.collection should get created.

-If MongoAtlas is used, the mongo shell cannot be used n=and hence one of the supported SDKs should be used to create the keys.
+**Note:**<br/>

-However, it looks like you won't be able to run --nodb --eval option in Mongo shell connection for Atlas since we don't have access to local terminal or bash shell.
-Is that feature limitation for Mongo Atlas?

-Yes, you cannot execute eval command in Atlas it is unsupported in Atlas.
-Please refer to our documentation.
+If MongoAtlas is used, You won't be able to run --nodb --eval option in Mongo shell connection for Atlas since there is no access to local terminal or bash shell. execute eval command in Atlas is unsupported in Atlas.

-If so what's the alternative for setting up Client side encryption.
-Is that something that needs to be setup on Client side application?
-Any documentation you can provide regarding that?

-Yes, you need to use the compatible MongoDB driver to enable the client side application.for more information, please refer to the documentation.
-Also, kindly be aware of the known limitations.
+We need to use the compatible MongoDB driver to enable the client side application.for more information.

-Running into issues on steps below when trying to create data encryption key on Mongo Shell.
-In this step we are loading master key value into local_key variable.

-#### Server-Side Encryption
-This will be covered in part 2.